dstackai/dstack/docs/docs/quickstart.md

         If you're using [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"}, a gateway is pre-configured for you.

-`dstack apply` automatically provisions instances, uploads the code from the current repo (incl. your local uncommitted changes).
+`dstack apply` automatically provisions instances, uploads the contents of the repo (incl. your local uncommitted changes), and runs the configuration.

 ## Troubleshooting